Midnight Syndicate: Rise (2001–2006)

-In August 2005, the band returned to darker themes with their seventh CD entitled The 13th Hour.
-Featuring vocal effects by Lily Lane of the horror-rock band Lazy Lane and cover art by Keith Parkinson the disc is set in a haunted Victorian mansion and features tracks like: Fallen Grandeur, Grisly Reminder, and Family Secrets.
-The album would become one of their most popular titles, winning awards in the gaming industry, and inspiring a prequel-themed release, 2021's Bloodlines.
+In August 2005, the band released The 13th Hour.
+Featuring vocal effects by Lily Lane of the horror-rock band Lazy Lane and cover art by Keith Parkinson the disc is set in a haunted Victorian mansion.
+The album would become one of their most popular titles, winning awards in the gaming industry, and eventually inspiring Bloodlines in 2021.

-Out of the Darkness (Retrospective: 1994–1999) was released in 2006 and featured re-recorded versions of tracks from Midnight Syndicate, Born of the Night, and Realm of Shadows, along with some of Edward Douglas’ early horror film scores including The Dead Matter (1995).
-Fantasy artist Rob Alexander designed the cover.
-The track Into The Abyss was featured as the outtro on the Misfits 2013 live album, DEA.D ALIVE!
+In March 2006, Midnight Syndicate announced that Born of the Night and Realm of Shadows were out of print.
+In July of that same year Out of the Darkness (Retrospective: 1994–1999) was released featuring re-recorded versions of tracks from the Midnight Syndicate (1997), Born of the Night (1998), and Realm of Shadows (2000) albums and tracks from Edward Douglas' early scores for his films Journey into Dementia (1994) and The Dead Matter (1996) and a previously unreleased track by Gavin entitled, Prisoner of Time.
+The album artwork was created by fantasy artist, Rob Alexander, who also created a number of works for Magic: the Gathering games.
+The track Into The Abyss was featured as the outtro of the final track of the Misfits 2013 live album, DEA.D ALIVE!
 In 2015, the album was included in Rue Morgue Magazine's 50 Essential Horror Albums - Discs That Created, Evolved, or Defined Genre Music Through the Decades.